gravelas/SoloRedGame/README.txt

 4. Added some documentation to SoloRedGameModel, with the Lists to specify indices and for start game to specify null deck behavior.

+5. Rewrote CardBuilder to be a swtich statement for better readability.

+6. Added purpose statement to biggestOrRedCardWinner in SoloCard.

+7. Added purpose statements to shuffle and dealFromDeck in SoloRedGameModel.